GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 ^^^^^^^^^^

 - **Loose coupling:** Components should depend on interfaces, not concrete implementations,
-- **No circular dependancies:** Consider the existing GEOS dependancies to not make components co-dependant (headers inclusion, packages referencing in ``CMakeLists.txt``, avoid tightly coupled objects),
+- **No circular dependencies:** Consider the existing GEOS dependencies to not make components co-dependent (headers inclusion, packages referencing in ``CMakeLists.txt``, avoid tightly coupled objects),
 - **Dependency injection:** Public components should receive their dependencies from external sources.
 Pass required dependencies using intermediate types instead of direct implementation types, using lambda, templates, and minimal interfaces, relying on **lambda**, **templates** and **minimal interfaces** (loose coupling, testability),
 - **Performance exceptions:** Tight coupling is acceptable when required for performance,
 - **Minimize header inclusions and dependancies**.